Fiesta (dinnerware): Contemporary Fiesta from 1986

 The glaze texture on this new Fiesta is very smooth, hard and much more glossy than the original Fiesta.
 Since its introduction, new Fiesta has remained popular.
 In addition, it has increased collector interest in all the lines.
 Many people are collecting vintage pieces, as well as purchasing new items from department stores and catalog retailers.
-Fiesta collectors often add this new ware to existing collections of vintage Fiesta, while others concentrate on buying only from the new assortment.
+Fiesta collectors often add this new ware to existing collections of vintage Fiesta, while others concentrate on buying only from the new assortment (the original run of Fiestaware, like most dinnerware of the era, was produced with significantly high levels of lead in the glaze).
 Early in Fiesta's second incarnation, the Homer Laughlin Company marketed it as a new collectible.
 The manufacturer has maintained interest in Fiesta and manipulated the collectors' market over the past 34 years by discontinuing glaze colors, and by limiting production quantities on some items, or controlling production time frames.
 Similar techniques have been used by numerous other housewares, china, silver, toy, ornament, etc. companies.

-The Homer Laughlin China Company has produced new Fiesta in a total of 39 glaze colors, none of which matches exactly any of the thirteen colors of vintage Fiesta.
-As of early 2008, many Fiesta shapes exist in a total of 39 color glazes.
-In addition to the first five glazes, the names of the new color glazes, in order of introduction, are:
+The Homer Laughlin China Company has produced new Fiesta in a total of 340 glaze colors, none of which matches exactly any of the thirteen colors of vintage Fiesta.
+As of early 2026, many Fiesta shapes exist in a total of 40 color glazes.
+In addition to the first five 'Post 86' glazes, the names of the new color glazes, in order of introduction, are: